-In cats and dogs, vaccines may cause some adverse events.
+In cats (and dogs), vaccines may cause some adverse events.
 They are rare, most often mild and temporary.
-However, exacerbated allergic reactions, that need urgent medical care may occur.
+However, exacerbated allergic reactions, which need urgent medical care, may occur.

-In cats, another type adverse event causes a problem.
-It is a firm and large cancerous tumor that develops on the injection site in 3 to 12 months.
-It is quite easy to see it on the cats fur.
+In cats, another type of adverse event causes a problem.
+It is a firm and large cancerous tumor that develops at the injection site in 3 to 12 months.
+It is quite easy to spot on the cat's fur.
 This is known as the Feline Injection Site Sarcoma (FISS).

 Feline Injection Site Sarcomas are very rare.
 They represent around 2.3% of the adverse events which themselves occur in only 0.05 to 0.5% of the vaccinations.

 They do not call the medical benefits of vaccination into question.
-But this is a reason for NOT over-vaccinating cats and for taking some precautions (WSAVA recommandations):
+But this is a reason for NOT over-vaccinating cats and for taking some precautions (WSAVA recommendations):

 - Whenever possible try to avoid vaccines with adjuvant